regcs/AliceLG/README.md

 ### Add-on Controls

 After the installation you find a _Looking Glass_ tab in each Blender viewport.
-Depending on the current selections, the tab has four control categories:
+Depending your current selections, the tab shows up to four control panels & subpanels:

-- **General.** Contains the display selection, a view resolution selection, a button to turn on/off the Lightfield Window, and the buttons to start quilt rendering.
+- **Looking Glass.** Contains the Looking Glass display selection, a view resolution selection, and a button to turn on/off the Lightfield Window.
+Furthermore, it has two subpanels:

-- **Camera Settings.** The option to select one of the cameras in the scene, which defines the camera view for the lightfield viewport and the quilt rendering.
+   - **Camera Setup.** Select one of the cameras in the scene to setup a view for the Looking Glass and the quilt rendering.
+Once

+   - **Quilt Setup & Rendering.** Controls for starting a quilt render.

 - **Lightfield Window.** The lightfield / hologram is rendered to a separate window, which needs to be placed inside your Looking Glass display.
 In this category you find options to switch between two different modes for the lightfield Window: _Viewport_ and _Quilt Viewer_.

+   - **Lightfield Cursor.** In _Viewport_ mode you have the option to display a lightfield mouse cursor in the lightfield window.
+Only works if the lightfield window is the active window.

    - **Shading & Overlay Settings.** If the lightfield window is in _Viewport_ mode, it basically acts like a native Blender viewport - except that it's a holographic viewport.
 The settings for this (lightfield) viewport are defined here.

 ### Lightfield Window & Viewport

 The lightfield window is the place where the hologram is rendered.
-It can be opened via a click on the button: _Looking Glass → General → Lightfield Window_.
-After it was opened, move the window to your Looking Glass screen and click the _Looking Glass → General → Toggle Fullscreen Mode_ button, which appeared after the lightfield window was opened.
-Only in fullscreen mode the hologram will be displayed correctly.
+It can be opened via a click on the button: _Looking Glass → Lightfield Window_, if you have a Looking Glass connected and HoloPlay Service is running.
+After the window was opened, move it to your Looking Glass screen and click the _Looking Glass → Toggle Fullscreen Mode_ button, which appeared in the add-on controls after the lightfield window was opened.
+Only in fullscreen mode the hologram will be displayed correctly in your Looking Glass.
 The lightfield window can operate in two modes:

-- **Viewport.** In viewport mode, it basically acts like a native Blender viewport in the Looking Glass - except that it displays it as a hologram.
-You can choose between _Auto_ and _Manual_ refresh mode: In _Auto_ mode the hologram is re-rendered everytime something in the scene changes, while in _Manual_ mode the hologram is only rendered if you click the refresh button. _NOTE: Due to the restrictions in the rendering pipeline Blender currently has for add-on developers, this mode can be quite slow.
+- **Viewport.** In viewport mode, it basically acts like a normal Blender viewport in the Looking Glass - except that it is holographic.
+You can choose between _Auto_ and _Manual_ refresh mode: In _Auto_ mode, the hologram is re-rendered everytime something in the scene changes, while in _Manual_ mode the hologram is only rendered if you click the refresh button. _NOTE: Due to the restrictions in the rendering pipeline Blender currently has for add-on developers, this mode can be quite slow.
 Hopefully, their will be a solution for that provided in future versions of Blender._

 - **Quilt Viewer.** In the quilt viewer mode, you can load or select a rendered quilt image and display it as a hologram in the Looking Glass.
 So, this mode is basically here to enjoy the fruits of your work.
 Playing animations is not supported ... yet.

-### Rendering
+### Camera Setup & Quilt Rendering

-You can render complete quilt images and animation frames.
+You can render still scenes and animation frames as complete quilt images.
 To start the rendering process, you basically follow the usual Blender workflow:

+- select an existing camera in _Looking Glass → Camera Setup → Camera_ or create a new camera by clicking "+" in the same panel
+- select _Looking Glass → Quilt Setup & Rendering → Use Device Settings_ to adjust the render settings based on your currently selected Looking Glass or use the controls below the checkbox to manually control the quilt output
-- set up a camera and a camera view you would like to render
+- locate the camera to the specific view you would like to render
-- adjust the render settings (and the animation settings)
-- enter the compositor settings (if needed)
+- adjust the render and post-processing settings in the usual Blender panels (_NOTE: Image dimensions are overwritten by the add-on based on your connected Looking Glass or your manual settings under _Looking Glass → Quilt Setup & Rendering__)

-If your scene is ready to become a hologram, click on _Looking Glass → General → Render Quilt_ or _Looking Glass → General → Render Animation Quilt_ in the add-on controls.
+- click on _Looking Glass → Quilt Setup & Rendering → Render Quilt_ or _Looking Glass → Quilt Setup & Rendering → Render Animation Quilt_ in the add-on controls.

 The _Render Quilt_ option will render the different different views separately.
 After the last view has been rendered, a quilt will be automatically assembled.
 For the _Render Animation Quilt_ option, the same will happen for each frame of the animation, which will result in one quilt per frame.
-After rendering, the created quilt image has to be handled in the same way as normal renders.
+After rendering, the created quilt image or animation frames have to be handled in the same way as normal renders.
 You can still render normal (non-holographic) images in Blender as you usually do.

 _NOTE: This functionality of the add-on can be used even if no Looking Glass is connected._